Tshivenda love poem

 Ndi zwanga zwauri "ndi ya ni funa"

-Poetry translated into tshivenda (chivenda, venda, luvenda).A Bantu language, official in South Africa and Zimbabwe for a total of 1.4 million speakers.
+This Bantu language, which have been influenced by Western Shona, is an official language in South Africa and Zimbabwe.
+It has a total of 1.4 million speakers.